Lipoic/Lipoic-Backend/README.md

 3. Follow [the configuration tutorial](#configuration) to set the variables.
 4. Run [`./script/deploy.sh`](./script/deploy.sh).

-Note: If you are using Windows use [cygwin](https://www.cygwin.com) to run the script
+Note: If you are using Windows use [cygwin](https://www.cygwin.com) to run the script.